aquasecurity/trivy/docs/docs/coverage/language/julia.md

 Scanning `Manifest.toml` and `Project.toml` together also removes developer dependencies.

 Dependency extensions are currently ignored.
-Shadowed dependencies are not supported and will overwrite each other in exported SBOMs.

 [^1]: When you scan `Manifest.toml` and `Project.toml` together.